jedrichards/node-deployment/README.md

 		User git
 		IdentitiesOnly yes

-This example would define a `gitolite-host` server alias pointing to the host at IP `0.0.0.0` which would always connect as the remote user `git` using the `~/.ssh/id_rsa` key.
-The `IdentitiesOnly yes` enforces the use of the specified key, since in some cases the system may give up connecting before the correct key has been used.

-What's more OSX will sometimes cache a public key, especially when you've opted to save a key's password to the keychain/`ssh-agent`.
-So if you're really having trouble SSHing into Gitolite with right user/key combo you can purge that cache like so:
+This example would define a `gitolite-host` server alias pointing to your deployment server at IP `0.0.0.0` which would always connect as the remote user `git` using the `~/.ssh/id_rsa` key.
+The `IdentitiesOnly yes` enforces the use of the specified key.
+OSX will sometimes cache a public key, especially when you've opted to save a key's password to the system keychain and/or `ssh-agent`.
+So if you're really having trouble SSHing into Gitolite with right user/key/host combo you can purge that cache like so:

 	sudo ssh-add -L # Lists all public keys currently being cached sudo ssh-add -D # Deletes all cached public keys

 ### 2. The Node Application

-I've added the Node reverse proxy application to this repo so you can look around the files.
-It uses nodejitsu's [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) under the hood.
+I've added the Node reverse proxy application code to this repo [here](https://github.com/jedrichards/node-deployment/tree/master/node-app) so you can look around the files.
+It uses nodejitsu's own [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) under the hood, which apparently is a robust proxy that's sees a good deal of testing and production usage.

-Writing a Node application and using `npm` etc. is beyond the scope of this document so I'm not going to go into too any detail, but I'll mention the main points.

-The app reads in a JSON file specifying a set of proxy rules.
-Traffic hitting the proxy app on port 80 is internally routed to services running on other ports based on the incoming domain name in the request headers.
-For example, Apache could be set to listen on port 8000, and another Node app could be listening on port 8001.
-Any virtual hosts configured in Apache will continue to work as expected, and what's more since this is Node web sockets and arbitrary TCP/IP traffic will be proxied flawlessly.
+The app reads a JSON file specifying a set of proxy rules and starts listening on port 80.
+For a example, an incoming request to `www.my-node-app.com` could be internally rerouted to a Node app running at `127.0.0.1:8022`, a request to `www.my-domain.com` could be proxied to an Apache vhost at `127.0.0.1:8000`, and a request to `www.my-domain.com/api` could be routed to a Node app sitting at `127.0.0.1:8023`, and so on.
+Since this is Node, web sockets and arbitrary TCP/IP traffic will be proxied (hopefully) flawlessly.
+I think node-http-proxy also supports proxying of HTTPS over SSL/TLS too although I don't have that set up in the example app.
 As I understand it at the time of writing (Sept 2012) nginx and Apache via `mod_proxy` still do not happily support web socket proxying out of the box.

 The app is configured for server vs. dev environments via the environment variables `NODE_ENV` and `PORT`.
-Later on in this document you'll see the environment variables being set in the Upstart job configuration.
+Later on you'll see the environment variables being exported to the Node app's process in the Upstart job configuration.

-The app exposes a special route `/ping` via custom middleware which we'll later see Monit use to check the health of the proxy.
+The app exposes a special route `/ping` via custom middleware which we'll later see Monit use to periodically check the health of the proxy.

 On the server we don't really want the app to run as root via `sudo` however we're not allowed to bind to port 80 unless this is the case.
+One rememdy would be to reroute all port 80 traffic to a higher port by rerouting internal IP traffic.
+Apparently a command such as this routes packets coming in on port 80 to port 8000:

+	sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 8000`

-One rememdy would be to reroute all port 80 traffic to a higher port via reconfiguring the IP tables and set our app to listen there.
-But that sounds like extra easily forgotten configuration steps though, so in this case we'll be invoking our app as root initially but then immediately having it downgrade itself to the non-privileged user `node` once internal setup has completed.
+But that sounds like easily forgotten extra configuration steps though, so in this case we'll be invoking our app as root initially but then immediately having it downgrade itself to the non-privileged user once internal setup has completed.
+Apparently this is how Apache handles listening on port 80.

-At this stage it might be handy to create the `node` user on the system:
+At this stage it might be handy to create the non-privileged `node` system user:

-	sudo adduser --system --shell /bin/bash --gecos "User for running Node apps" --group --disabled-password --home /home/node node
+	sudo adduser --system --shell /bin/bash --gecos "Node apps" --group --disabled-password --home /home/node node

 ### 3. The post-recieve hook

-At this stage I'll assume you have some application code added to a fully working remote Gitolite repo on the server and are able to push and pull to it with ease from your workstation.
+At this stage I'll assume you have some application code added to a fully working remote Gitolite repo on the server and are able to `push` and `pull` to it with ease from your workstation.

 The task of the Git `post-receive` hook is to invoke a generic deploy script which moves the Node app files out of the bare Gitolite repo and into whichever location we decide to store our active node apps on the server whenever new code is pushed.
 First you need to SSH into the server and become Gitolite's `git` user:

 	ssh user@host
 	sudo su git

 Navigate to the hooks folder for the relevant repo and start to edit the `post-receive` file.
-It's important that this file is owned by and executable by the `git` user.
+It's important that this file is owned by and executable by the `git` user, since that's the user that'll be executing it.

 	cd /home/git/repositories/proxy-node-app.git/hooks
-	nano post-receive
+	touch post-receive        # If required, may already exist chmod u+x post-receive    # If required, may already be executable nano post-receive

-Make the contents look like (or similar to) the [example post-receive hook](https://github.com/jedrichards/node-deployment/blob/master/post-receive) in this repo.
+Make the contents look like (or similar to) the example `post-receive` hook in this repo [here](https://github.com/jedrichards/node-deployment/blob/master/post-receive).

-Here we're attempting to invoke the `/var/node/node-deploy` generic deployment script via a `sudo`ed `sh` command while passing down a configuration environment variable called `APP_NAME` (we'll go on to make that script in the next section).
+In the hook we're attempting to invoke the `/var/node/node-deploy` generic deployment script via a `sudo`ed `sh` command while passing down a configuration environment variable called `APP_NAME` (we'll go on to make that script in the next section).
 Since this `post-receive` hook will not be executing in an interactive shell it will bork at the `git` user's attempt to `sudo`, so the next thing we need to do is give the `git` user the right to invoke `/var/node/node-deploy` with the `sh` command without a password.

 Start to edit the `/etc/sudoers` file: